-My research interests lie on the analysis, verification, and optimal control of heterogeneous and complex dynamical models -- in particular of stochastic hybrid systems -- and in their applications in cyber-physical systems (particularly involving energy networks) and in the life sciences (systems biology).
+My research interests lie on the analysis, verification, and optimal control of heterogeneous and complex dynamical models -- in particular of stochastic hybrid systems -- and in their applications in cyber-physical systems (smart energy and safety-critical autonomy), and modelling for the life sciences (systems biology).
 I am interested in a principled integration of model-based mathematical techniques with data-driven learning algorithms.